Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsection{Convolution Based}

-\emph{Kernel/Convolution} classifiers use convolutions with kernels, which can be seen as subseries used to derive discriminatory features.
-Each kernel is convolved with a time series through a sliding dot product.
-Figure~\ref{fig:rocket_convolution} shows the windowing process for an input time series and kernel $\omega=[-1,0,1]$.
-The first entry of the activation map is the result of a dot-product between $T_{1:3} * \omega = T_{1:3} \cdot \omega = 0 + 0 + 3 = 3$.
-Each convolution creates a series to series transform from time series to activation map.
+\textit{Kernel/Convolution} classifiers use convolutions with kernels, which can be seen as subseries used to derive discriminatory features.
+Each kernel is convolved with a time series through a sliding dot product creating an activation map.
+Technically, each convolution creates a series to series transform from time series to the activation map (see Definition~\ref{def:convolution}).
 Activation maps are used to create summary features.
-Convolutions are closely linked to shapelets.
+Convolutions and shapelets share a close methodological relationship.
 Shapelets can be realised through a convolution operation, followed by a min-pooling operation on the array of windowed Euclidean distances.
 This was first observed by~\citep{grabocka14learning-shapelets}.
+However, despite this methodological connection, there is significant difference in the results obtained by convolution based and shapelet based approach, as illustrated in the Appendix~\ref{app:results}, Figure~\ref{fig:conv_shapelet_comparison}.
+For example, the ROCKET results are negatively correlated with shapelet based approaches such as STC or RDST.
 The main difference between convolutions and shapelets is that shapelets are subseries from the training data whereas convolutions are found from the entire space of possible real-values.

 Convolution based TSC algorithms follow a standard pipeline pattern depicted in Figure~\ref{fig:rocket_pipeline}.
 The activation map is formed for each convolution, followed by pooling operations to extract one relevant feature for each operation.
 The resulting features are then concatenated to form a single feature vector.
 Finally, a Ridge classifier is trained on the output to classify the data.
+The relation flowchart for convolution based algorithms is shown in Figure~\ref{fig:convolution_flow}.